HOW TO MAKE THESE ADORABLE *EASY* NO SEW SWEATER PUMPKINS FOR YOUR FALL DECOR USING WHAT YOU ALREADY HAVE IN YOUR HOME! | YOUTUBE VIDEO

 Scissors

-HOW TO MAKE SWEATER PUMPKINS
+HOW TO MAKE NO-SEW SWEATER PUMPKINS

 Here’s how it all came together…